marceloofernandes/Academic/README.md

 ---

-Current log as a **MSc. student** of Computer Science at Institute of Computing [(IC)](https://ic.unicamp.br/en/), University of Campinas, Brazil.
+ Current records as a **MSc. student** of Computer Science at Institute of Computing [(IC)](https://ic.unicamp.br/en/), University of Campinas, Brazil.
 This MSc. course started in Sep 2020.
+Some disciplines were attended as a special student, meaning not enrolled as a MSc. student.

 ### 2021 - 1st Semester